Tenders

 Outstanding scientific work in a sub-discipline of marine research, maritime technology and navigation or interdisciplinary work related to German program contributions to marine research activities will be awarded.
 The work should be the results of final theses (master's, doctoral) and related to a ship expedition.
 The prize may be split among applicants.

-• Prof. Dr. Andrea Koschinsky-Fritsche, Jacobs Universität Bremen;
+• Prof. Dr. Andrea Koschinsky-Fritsche, Geochemistry, Constructor University (formerly Jacobs University), Bremen;

-On behalf of: Prof. Dr. Arne Körtzinger, Dr. Catriona Clemmesen-Bockelmann
+On behalf of the Board of Directors: Prof. Dr. Arne Körtzinger, Dr. Catriona Clemmesen-Bockelmann